Keeping Lawn & Order This Winter

 But even though the struggle is real, in both cases you should refrain from being lazy.
-Snoozing only disrupts that much needed deep REM sleep you need – thus making you feel even more lethargic than you would if you just got up – and leaving your lawn to fend for itself against the cold will have you kicking yourself from the 20th March onward.
+Snoozing only disrupts that much needed deep REM sleep you need.
+Therefore making you feel even more lethargic than you would if you just got up.
+And leaving your lawn to fend for itself against the cold will have you kicking yourself from the 20th March onward.

 So, in order to look out of your kitchen window next spring and witness a vista of strong, green grass emerge from the cold and snow, here is what you need to do:

 Knowing when to mow is one of the most crucial lawn care strategies to get right no matter the season.
 Luckily, there are only two rules you really need to follow:

 - Don’t take too much off in any one cut